Who Do Consumers Trust, If Not Online Reviews?

 It’s a Love Story

-The history of online reviews is not unlike a love story.
+The history of the relationship between gaining consumers’ trust and online reviews is not unlike a love story.
 In knight’s armor, online reviews enter the scene on a white horse to save consumers from dishonest marketing and advertising by providing authentic reviews from real people.
 As the online reviews knight and his steed stand there in the majestic light of sunset (A.K.A.
 Amazon.com circa 1995), consumers stare in awe and fall madly in love at first sight.

 When this new information source and apparent transparency arrived, consumers proudly posted their status as “In a Relationship” with the online reviews knight, resulting in a huge wave of dedicated review sites crashing into the market to capitalize on the new craze (e.g., Yelp, TripAdvisor, Angie’s List, and Consumer Reports, just to name a few).
 Now, hundreds of thousands of individual sites host their own reviews, and on top of that, consumers can read reviews and slam or praise businesses and products on social media sites.
 In fact, 70% of consumers visit review sites and 57% find recommendations on social media sites before making a purchase.